In this article, we will provide you with essential tips and information on how to look after a Hedgehog as a pet.

 Many hedgehogs will run several miles at night so an exercise wheel.
-Plenty of room are must-haves for keeping them active and happy.
+Plenty of rooms are must-haves for keeping them active and happy.
 Avoid exercise wheels with wire bottoms as hedgehogs can get their feet trapped in the wire when running.

 The Small Animal Hospital recommends a large cage with good ventilation and a solid bottom.
 Wire bottom cages are unsafe for hedgehogs as they can catch their legs and toes on the wire, possibly resulting in injury.
 Line the bottom of the cage with soft, dust-free bedding rather than wood shavings which can irritate their lungs.
 Clay or clumping cat litter should also be avoided entirely.

-It’s recommended that you change all of their bedding once a week and do a quick “spot check” of their bedding daily, where you take out and replace any obviously dirty bedding.
+It’s recommended that you change all of their bedding once a week and do a quick “spot check” of their bedding daily, where you take out and replace any dirty bedding.

-The temperature of your hedgehog’s cage should be a comfortable temperature between 70 and 80 degrees Fahrenheit.
-Also, check that your hedgehog’s cage is not directly in the sun kept away from any drafts cool areas in your house.
+The temperature of your hedgehog’s cage should be comfortable between 70 and 80 degrees Fahrenheit.
+Also, check that your hedgehog’s cage is not directly in the sun and kept away from any drafts and cool areas in your house.
 Some owners will use small heating lamps or pads to keep them warm and cozy.
 Your local pet store may have heating options available in the reptile department.

 Your hedgehog should not need to be bathed unless they get extremely dirty.
 Otherwise, hedgehogs generally keep themselves clean.
 At most, a hedgehog may require a monthly bath.
 More frequent baths can lead to overly dry skin.